EnriqueSPR/red_wine_quality/README.md

 <img src="figures/algo_comparison.png" width="500" height="250"/>

+SVC, RFC and ETC were chosen for further tunning and to generate a final ensemble model using a **soft voting classifier** approach.

 # 5. Fine tune:
-SVC was the most promissing and it was fined tuned using GridSearchCV with a score f1_micro score and stratifiedKFold.
+SVC, RFC and ETC were tunned using GridSearchCV with a score f1_micro score and stratifiedKFold to obtain a satisfactory accuracy in both the train a test set, while avoiding overfitting.

+# 6. Ensemble model

+SVC, RFC and ETC tunned models were used to generate an ensemble model using Sotf VotingClassifier.

-# 6. Model Evaluation:
+# 7. Model Evaluation:
-The fine tuned SCV model was evaluated against the test set by looking at the f1_score, confussion matrix, ROC curve and AUC values for each target class and feature importance.
+The final model was evaluated against the test set by looking at the f1_score, confussion matrix, ROC curve and AUC values for each target class and feature importance.

+An accuracy of 0.63 was achieved in the test set.

  <img src="figures/corr_mat.png" width="300"/> <img src="figures/importance_vs_corr_RFC.png" height="250" width="450"/> <img src="figures/ROC.png" width="250"/>